woocommerce/woocommerce-blocks/assets/js/blocks/product-collection/collections/README.md

 ## Registering Collection

-To register collection import it in `./index.ts` file and add to the `collections` array.
+To register collection import it in `./index.ts` file and add to the `collectionsToRegister` array.